How To Make A Mint Julep

 Lt.
 Dan is popping in today to share a refreshing cocktail with you…

-Well, here we go!
-This is week 1 of a weekly post called “Random Musings with Lt.
-Dan”.
-Mrs. Spicy has finally let me take on a weekly post that is a little different from what you are used to here on A Spicy Perspective.
+Mrs. Spicy has finally let me take on a blog post that is a little different from what you are used to here on A Spicy Perspective.

-I will be sharing many random thoughts, but focused mostly on stuff for guys.
-Expect to see killer cocktail recipes, some of my favorite restaurants and bars, features on many of my favorite “guy items” and lots of giveaways.
+I will be sharing random thoughts but focused mostly on stuff for guys.
+Expect to see killer cocktail recipes, some of my favorite restaurants and bars, features on many of my favorite “guy items”.

 Ladies, hopefully you will get some great man-gift ideas, places to send or go with your man, cocktails to enjoy with your man, and witty commentary.